enumerated types : Java Glossary

 enumerated types

-Prior to Java 1.5 does not have enumerated types the way Pascal and C++ do.
+Prior to Java version 1.5 does not have enumerated types the way Pascal and C++ do.
 With 1.5 there are now enums.
 There are three ways to get around the problem:

 1. Create a Vegetable class just to hold your collection of public static final int constants that encode the possibilities.
 In simple cases you don’t bother with a separate Vegetable class for your constants.
 You just define them in the JuiceBar class.
 The disadvantages of this method are: